shervinkarimi/website/_pages/research.md

 </div>
 </div>

-<div id="abs_cyber" class="paper-abstract" style="display:none">The number of cyberattacks targeting hospitals has surged in recent years.
-This paper evaluates their spillover effects on community care providers and other hospitals, as well as the consequences for patients’ health.</div>
+<div id="abs_cyber" class="paper-abstract" style="display:none">Cyberattacks targeting hospitals have surged in recent years.
+This paper provides the first evidence on their spillover effects on community care providers, neighboring hospitals, and patient mortality.</div>

 ---